Christchurch Body Therapy

 For example, back pain can involve postural imbalances in the head and neck, pelvis and abdomen, and the knees and ankles.
 These imbalances can arise from a combination of biomechanical, emotional, nutritional and pathological causes.

-My intention as a massage and craniosacral practitioner is to use soft tissue manipulation and/or subtle energy techniques to release constrictions/stresses and promote flow within the body.
+My intention as a Massage, Craniosacral and Reiki practitioner is to use soft tissue manipulation and/or subtle energy techniques, to release constrictions/stresses and promote flow within the body.

 Massage therapy can be defined as the physical manipulation of the body’s soft tissues to increase circulation, reduce muscle tension and promote general well being.